An Adventure Travel Guide To Pag Island Croatia

 🫒 The olive garden of Lun, Pag Island

-A walk on the Moon, Sveti Vid & Olive groves:
+A Walk on the Moon, Sveti Vid & Olive Groves

 Sveti Vid – is the highest point on the island of Pag.
 Historical and mythological landmarks are abundant along the route.
-Enchanting views of the channel underneath Velebit mountain are particular highlights of this hike.
+Enchanting views of the channel underneath Velebit Mountain are particular highlights of this hike.

 The olive gardens of Lun – The Lun area is a botanical reserve where you can enjoy escaping the tourist crowds of Pag Island.
 A 3-hour tour is available that will show bring the history of Lun to life while teaching you all about the majestic olive trees and how the local olive oil is produced.